EvgenyMuryshkin/QuokkaEvaluation/RTL/Tutorials/02 - RTL Simulator.md

 **Functionality of simulator is under constant development, it most certainly will change**

 #### Simulator instance

+Create instance of RTL simulator with module type as argument.

 ```
     var sim = new RTLSimulator<CounterModule>();
 ```